x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/queues/queues-and-messages-in-powershell.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 5433c1d3-ad2e-4f82-b50d-b67964b32f26
-description: "Summary: Learn about identity, filtering, and command output for queues and messages in queues in the Exchange Management Shell in Exchange Server 2016 and 2019."
+description: "Summary: Learn about identity, filtering, and command output for queues and messages in queues in the Exchange Management Shell in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Find queues and messages in queues in the Exchange Management Shell